 Mental health monitoring

-For example, a user can track their activities, evaluate their moods throughout the day, and examine how diet, workouts, or external factors can affect their feelings.
+For example, a user can track their activities, evaluate their moods throughout the day, and examine how diet, workouts, or external factors affect their feelings.
 A trigger checker enables the analysis of stressful situations that trigger inappropriate actions.

 It may be reasonable to establish daily check-ups with general questions, questions specific to each disorder, symptoms, or goal, and a section for comments.
 The app can store these check-ups over time to track the dynamics and even predict changes in a patient’s well-being.